White Noise vs Green Noise for Sleep and Focus

 -

-White noise is a constant sound encompassing all audible frequencies at equal intensity.
+White noise contains all audible frequencies at equal intensity.
 It resembles radio or TV static.

 -